DNS

 1. Start the DNS snap-in.

-2. Click the DNS Server object for your server in the left pane of the console, and then expand the server object to expand the tree.
+2. Click the DNS Server object for your server in the left pane of the

 3. Expand Forward Lookup Zones.